-[58] In Figure 12, the dependence of the attenuation on the horizontal extent of the floes that make up the array is explored.
-The floes used are circular, and we therefore show $\alpha$ as a function of their radius and set the in-row separation to be 20% of this to maintain a constant concentration.
-The periods 8 s, 12 s, and 16 s are shown, and in all cases the thicknesses of the floes are varied normally around the mean value of 1 m to eliminate length resonance.
+In figure 12 the dependence of the attenuation on the horizontal extent of the floes that make up the array is explored.
+The floes used are circular and we therefore show $\alpha$ as a function of their radius and set the in-row separation to be twenty percent of this in order to maintain a constant concentration.
+The periods 8 s, 12 s and 16 s are shown and in all cases the thicknesses of the floes are varied normally around the mean value of 1 m in order to eliminate length resonance.